-Good communication skills seem to come naturally to some people.
-If you aren’t one of them, it’s definitely something you can work on improving.
+I think good communication skills come naturally to some people.
+But if they don’t to you, it’s definitely something you can work towards improving.

-18. Figuring out What’s Going on & What’s Gone Wrong
+18. Figuring Out What’s Going On and What’s Gone Wrong

-Not everything is cause for alarm.
+Not everything is cause for alarm, of course.
 There may be logical explanations for what you’re seeing.

-You simply need to know where to look and how to grab enough information that it’s easy to get an idea of what’s happening and then start to fix it.
+You simply need to know where to look and how to grab enough information to get an idea of what’s happening and then start to fix it.

 19. Using a Crawler

-Several great crawling tools are available.
-Familiarize yourself with at least one of them.
+There are several great crawling tools out there and you should familiarize yourself with at least one of them.